utdk/utnews/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I reviewed the original issue title & description and updated it, if necessary, to reflect the final state of these changes
 - [ ] I checked the changed files for syntax compliance & [naming conventions](https://github.austin.utexas.edu/eis1-wcs/d8-standards/blob/master/Naming_Conventions.md) adherence
 - [ ] I evaluated whether new tests should be written for this change
-- [ ] I considered whether documentation or a decision record needs to be added (if documentation is needed, add a `needs-documentation label to the issue)
+- [ ] I considered whether documentation or a decision record needs to be added (if documentation is needed, add the `documentation` label to the issue)
 - [ ] I considered whether this change accommodates new and existing sites

 ## Callouts